 Email communications are sent in late March instructing candidates to visit the Student Center to view Schulich Dentistry admission decisions.

-The wait list remains active until the first day of the DDS Program, when the entire class of 56 students has been determined.
+The wait list remains active until the first day of the DDS Program, when the entire class of up to 56 students has been determined.